- 1 Functions, types and characteristics of vitamins

 Vitamins are necessary for the proper functioning of the body.
 To prevent the body from showing signs of lack of vitamins, we need to take a daily dose of them.

 The organization determining the body needs of each vitamin is the American Ministry of Health (USDA), which sets these doses known as RDA (Recommended Dietary Allowances).
 The limits specified by this organism are minimal so that deficit disease does not occur.
 These should be increased depending on the health status of each person.
 For example, stress, diarrhea, osteoporosis, an intestinal illness or having a cold increase the needs of certain vitamins.

 A varied diet usually provides the necessary vitamins for proper functioning of the body.
 It is ideal to make a weekly study of the food so the the variety of them contains all the necessary vitamins.
 However, under certain circumstances, higher doses are required.
-(See more information on “daily vitamin needs” in the listing above)
+(See more information on “daily vitamin needs” in the listing below)

 How many vitamins are there?